 Investment Scams and fake brokers - How to spot and avoid them

 Investment fraud is one of the most popular forms of financial crimes.
 Fraudsters create attractive looking investment websites where they offer services related to professional trading services.
 People are usually offered to invest money in something that is alleged to guarantee a profit (also known as “get rich quick” schemes).

 - You see an ad on social media or other portals possibly with a local celebrity in the ad.
 You sign up and you get a call.
 A scammer poses as an "investment advisor" or a "professional broker" and offers you to invest funds in some cryptocurrency to get a profit (as much as 2500% or more in a matter of days).

 - You will open a professional trading account with the alleged company.

-- The scammer offers to guide you through the process of registration and verification on a crypto exchange and they instal on your computer a remote desktop software to guide, such as Anydesk or Teamviewer (for example, Kriptomat due to its ease of use).
+- The scammer offers to guide you through the process of registration and verification on a crypto exchange (for example, Kriptomat due to its ease of use) and they install on your computer a remote desktop software to guide, such as Anydesk or Teamviewer.

 - You are then asked to deposit money and purchase some cryptocurrency.
 In some cases, they will also enable you to withdraw some money first, to gain trust and get you interested.